-However, to be eligible for First Class with Distinction, a student should not have obtained U or I grade in any course during his/her study and should have completed the PG Programme within a minimum period covered by the minimum duration (clause 3.1) plus authorized break of study, if any (clause 8).
-To be eligible for First Class, a student should have passed the examination in all courses within the specified minimum number of semesters reckoned from his/her commencement of study plus two semesters.
-For this purpose, the authorized break of study will not be counted.
-The students who do not satisfy the above two conditions will be classified as second class.
-For the purpose of classification, the CGPA will be rounded to two decimal places.
+However, to be eligible for First Class with Distinction, a student should not have obtained 'U' or 'I' grade in any course during his/her period of study and should have completed the P.G. programme within a minimum period (except break of study).
+To be eligible for First Class, a student should have passed the examination in all the courses within the specified minimum number of semesters reckoned from his/her commencement of study plus two semesters.
+For this purpose, the authorized break of study is not considered.
+The students who do not satisfy the above two conditions shall be classified as second class.
+For the purpose of classification, the CGPA shall be rounded to two decimal places.
 For the purpose of comparison of performance of students and ranking, CGPA will be considered up to three decimal places.